jrkosinski/Ethernaut/Delegation/README.md

 Now, in the pwn() method, the owner will be set as msg.sender.
 But since it's _delegatecall_, it won't set _Delegate_'s owner, but _Delegation_'s.
 Because _delegatecall_ preserves the context of the caller, not the callee.
 It operates on the calling contract's memory, not the called contract's.
 So we will then be setting _Delegation_'s owner to whatever address called the method.
 And we become the owner of the contract.

 ### Takeaways
 _delegatecall_ is a common attack point, and has been a known common attack point in the past.
 It's context-preserving nature has confused developers at times, and in more complex examples it can legitimately have some pretty difficult to foresee effects.
+In short, to summarized I'd say that it creates a deceptive amount of complication that can lead to an attack point.
 So while this example is simple and the issue is easy to see, it's a legitimate security issue, though awareness of it has grown.

 ### Instructions
 - In **/scripts/execute.js**, set the contractAddr variable's value with Ethernaut's contract.address.